plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 The Cercle Rep becomes a Cercle Member of any broader Cercle containing that Cercle's outer Rôle, with the authority to represent that Rôle just like a Rôle Lead.
 A containing Cercle may limit or prevent these Cercle Reps from becoming its Cercle Members via a Politique, but only if its Rôles have another way to enjoy comparable representation within that Cercle.

 Selecting a Cercle Rep happens via the election process and rules defined in Article 3, unless a Politique defines an alternate process.
 The only candidates eligible to serve as a Cercle's Cercle Rep are those Associés filling Rôles within the Cercle.
-Anyone serving as a Cercle Lead for a Cercle may not also serve as its Cercle Rep. No more than one person may serve as a Cercle's Cercle Rep at a time, unless a Politique of a containing Cercle allows it.
+Anyone serving as a Premier Lien for a Cercle may not also serve as its Cercle Rep. No more than one person may serve as a Cercle's Cercle Rep at a time, unless a Politique of a containing Cercle allows it.

 A Cercle may add Redevabilités or Domaines to its own Cercle Rep Rôle, as well as amend or remove those additions.
 No Cercle may amend or remove the Raison d’Être or any Redevabilités on the Cercle Rep Rôle, nor remove the Rôle.